-The Division of Undergraduate Academic Programs will accept as Special Students only those students who have:
+The Undergraduate Academic Program will accept as Special Students only those students who have:

-- 1) Finished their Arts Diploma and have returned to NCSA to finish their degree; - 2) Withdrawn temporarily from their arts program with the special recommendation of their arts dean due to financial, catastrophic, or highly unusual circumstances, and whose GPA in academics is 2.0 or higher.
+- 1) Finished their Arts Diploma and have returned to NCSA to finish their degree; or - 2) Withdrawn temporarily from their arts program with the special recommendation of their arts dean due to financial, catastrophic, or highly unusual circumstances, and whose GPA in academics is 2.0 or higher.
 Those students who have withdrawn from their arts program with a cumulative academic GPA less than 2.0 may not choose this option under any circumstance.